 For best results, use cleaning products designed specifically for automotive purposes.
 Brighten and refresh the appearance of your headlights by cleaning the plastic covers.
 Clean all the dirt and grime from inside the wheels and shine your tire sidewalls.
 Invest in removable, washable floor mats to protect your car’s upholstery.
 Empty trash and vacuum the interior frequently.
 Avoid smoking and transporting pets in your car, since these smells turn buyers off and can be almost impossible to remove.

 If you can afford to replaced damaged components like worn tires, a cracked windshield, and burnt-out light bulbs, you can attract more potential purchasers and ultimately command a higher price for the vehicle.

-Although a new paint job doesn’t usually make financial sense for a used car, you can repair small scuffs, scratches, dents, and dings that affect the curb appeal of your Prius.
-Protect the paint from road debris, bird droppings, UV rays, and other damaging environmental exposures by parking in the garage or using a car cover.
+Although a new paint job doesn’t usually make financial sense for a used car, you can repair small scuffs, scratches, dents, and dings that affect the curb appeal of your Prius to this body shop in Campbell, CA. Protect the paint from road debris, bird droppings, UV rays, and other damaging environmental exposures by parking in the garage or using a car cover.
 From the best aftermarket parts to regular dates with the local car wash, taking care of your Prius can help preserve its value and increase your potential profit.
 Time to trade up to your next high-tech vehicle!